 “You’re boring me.”
-She adjusted some knobs on her digital mixer.
+She looked down and adjusted some knobs on her digital mixer.

 “What’s it gonna take?”

 “Not money—I can tell you that much.”

 Fuck.
 Peter ground his teeth.
-Nearly everyone here was tripping balls—this was an awesome chance to stoke their collective defiance.
+Nearly everyone here was tripping balls—this was an awesome chance to stoke their defiance.
 Not only that, but he was also on the clock; once ANOS realized their kids had gotten dosed, they’d spike the air with an aggressive counteragent.